Feasibility of Acousto-Electric Tomography: Parameters and numerical modeling

 \subsubsection{Acoustic field and source terms}

+The expression \eqref{eq:inteq2} suggests that one could either choose a set of acoustic fields that approximate some basis (for e.g. $L^2(\Omega)$), or a set of fields that approximate a Dirac distribution at a sufficiently large set of points in $\Omega$.
+In this work we have used different focused acoustic waves to sample the the power density throughout the domain.

-We simulate the acoustic field on a square finite difference grid containing $\Omega$. \kwave{} is a \matlab{} package that uses a $k-$space pseudospectral method to effectively and accurately solve the wave equation.
+We simulate the acoustic field on a square finite difference grid containing $\Omega$. \kwave{} is a \matlab{} package that uses a $k-$space pseudo-spectral method to effectively and accurately solve the wave equation.
 To avoid the problem of having to prescribe boundary conditions on the finite computational domain, \kwave{} uses a so-called perfectly matched layer that absorbs the wave at the domain boundary.
 For the source terms $S_j$ of our acoustic field, we use a simplified transducer model.
-We model the action of the transducer as a linear array of $N_p$ time dependent volume point sources.
-We assign to the \kwave{} source function a discrete set of $N_p$ grid points on a line segment(see Figure \ref{fig:sigmap}) in the domain(a source mask), and the tone burst parameters, so that it emits one period of a sine wave at each mask point.
-Further, we use the steering functionality to delay the individual point source signals and orient the wave in various directions.
-See the \kwave{} manual \cite{treeby2010k} for further details and explanations on this, and on how \kwave{} solves the wave equation.
+We model the action of the transducer as a linear array of $N_p = 11$ time dependent volume point sources.
+We assign to the \kwave{} source function a discrete set of $N_p$ grid points on a line segment of length $ \ell = 4 \si{cm} $ at the boundary of the domain; e.g. see Figure \ref{fig:phantoms}(b).